 Start by clicking the “Fabrication Output” button in the top menu of the PCB editor:

-This will take you to another screen where you can select the options for your PCB order:
+This will take you to another screen where you can choose the options for your PCB order:

-Here you can select the number of PCBs you want to order, how many copper layers you need, the PCB thickness, copper weight, and even the PCB color.
-After you’ve selected all of the options, click “Save to Cart” and you will be taken to a page where you can enter your shipping address and billing information.
+You can select the number of PCBs you want to order, the number of copper layers, the PCB thickness, copper weight, and even the PCB color.
+After you’ve made your selections, click “Save to Cart” and you’ll be taken to a page where you can enter your shipping address and billing information.

 Gerber files are a set of image files that contain the patterns used to manufacture your PCB.
-Separate files define the copper traces, silk screen, and locations of drill holes and vias.
-The Gerber files are compressed into a .zip file:
+All of the files are compressed into a single .zip file.
+There is a separate file for the copper traces, silk screen, and locations of drill holes and vias:

 Making your own custom PCB is a lot of fun, and the results can be very rewarding.
-Hopefully this article will help you make a PCB from your prototype circuit.
-Let us know in the comments if you have any questions, and feel free to let us know what circuits you plan on converting to a PCB!
+Hopefully this article will help you get your prototype circuit onto a PCB.
+Let us know in the comments if you have any questions, and let us know what PCB design projects you have planned.
+If you liked this tutorial and want to get more like it, be sure to subscribe!

 Need an easy-to-use way to design circuits and layout PCBs?